rmrt1n/rmrt1n.github.io/src/routes/blog/containerizing_sveltekit_apps.md

 ### Conclusion
 So that's about it.
 This took me around 3 days to figure out, but I finally got it working.
 I might write about this again when I get to deploy the application.
-For any comments or suggestions please send me an [email](mailto:ryan.mrtinn@gmail.com).